Prohibited degree of kinship: China (Mainland)

 In Imperial China (221 BCE to 1912), marriage between first cousins was partially allowed.
-Marrying the child of one’s paternal aunt, maternal uncle or aunt was generally accepted in Chinese history during most of China’s dynastic era.
+Marrying the child of one’s paternal aunt, maternal uncle, or maternal aunt was generally accepted in Chinese history during most of China’s dynastic era.
 However, among other exceptions, marrying the child of your paternal uncle was strictly prohibited, as such a marriage was seen as one between siblings as each of the couple bore the same family name.

 Medieval canon law

 Roman civil law prohibited marriages within four degrees of consanguinity.
 This was calculated by counting up from one prospective partner to the common ancestor, then down to the other prospective partner.
 The first prohibited degree of consanguinity was a parent-child relationship while a second degree would be a sibling relationship.
 A third degree would be an uncle/aunt with a niece/nephew while fourth degree was between first cousins.
 Any prospective marriage partner with a blood relationship outside these prohibited degrees was considered acceptable.

 The Roman Catholic Church and Eastern Orthodox Church have a long history of marital prohibitions, called impediments to marriage, which limit the marriage of two closely related relatives.
 Initially, canon law followed Roman civil law until the early 9th century, when the Western Church increased the number of prohibited degrees from four to seven.
 The method of calculation was also changed to simply count the number of generations back to the common ancestor.
 This meant that marriage to anyone up to and including a sixth cousin was prohibited.
 The Fourth Lateran Council of 1215 decreed a change from seven prohibited degrees back to four (but retaining the same method of calculating; counting back to the common ancestor).